Where funds are needed most

 Whether you give a little or a lot, you contribute to our mahi, supporting 5,000 disabled people and their families.
 We also assist many more through schemes like the Mobility Parking permit scheme, which helps over 170,000 people access their local communities.

 We have been working alongside disabled people since 1935.
 We partner with disabled people, their families and whānau to enable them to have choice and control in their lives.
-We also support local communities across the motu to become disability aware, engaged, physically accessible, inclusive, and welcoming of all people.
+We also support local communities across the motu to become disability aware, engaged, physically accessible, and inclusive.

 Your support lets us deliver quality services that are unique: